Olamilekan898/Olamilekantexassalary-github.io/README.md

 3. *Compensation Benchmarking:* Continuously benchmark salary levels against industry standards and adjust compensation structures as needed to remain competitive.
 4. *Transparency Measures:* Enhance transparency by providing stakeholders with access to interactive dashboards and reports showcasing detailed salary data and analysis.
 5. *Training and Development:* Provide training and support to HR professionals and decision-makers on how to effectively leverage salary data for strategic decision-making and planning.

-By incorporating these objectives, analysis, and recommendations into the project, you can demonstrate a thorough understanding of the Texas State Government salary landscape and provide actionable insights to drive organizational success.